 3. Bottom-up Estimation

-This is the most accurate, but also the most time-consuming form of estimating since it requires breaking down each project task into smaller components, such as scope and deliverables.
-The estimates for the smaller chunks are combined to create a larger estimate for the entire task as a whole.
+This is the most accurate, but also the most time-consuming form of estimating since it requires breaking down each project task into smaller components, such as individual deliverables.
+The estimates for the smaller chunks are combined to create a larger estimate for the entire project as a whole.